anirac-tech/memverse_project/README.md

 These should be set in your shell profile (e.g., `.zshrc`) or via your secrets manager.

 **Reference:** See `setup.md` for detailed environment setup.

+### ⚠️ Important: Memverse API Endpoint Structure

+The Memverse API uses different base URLs for different types of endpoints:

+- **OAuth endpoint**: `https://www.memverse.com/oauth/token` (root level)
+- **Other API endpoints**: `https://www.memverse.com/api/v1/*` (versioned path)

+This distinction is critical for authentication to work properly.
+The OAuth token endpoint does NOT use the `/api/v1/` prefix that other endpoints use.

 ### Run and Build Commands (Android, development flavor)